It’s hard to take someone seriously when they leave you a note saying, ‘Your ugly.’

 Use quotation marks to indicate that you are quoting someone else’s words.

-- In the book Suckerpunch by David Hernandex, the author writes, “I hadn’t seen my dad in a year, but I was always bumping into someone who reminded me of him.”
+- In the book Suckerpunch by David Hernandez the narrator says, “I hadn’t seen my dad in a year, but I was always bumping into someone who reminded me of him.”

 COMMONLY CONFUSED WORDS